Okra gel as a leave-in-conditioner for natural hair!

 Now natural hair has availed me the opportunity to be experimental with plants and oil and that is wonderful.
 Since I became a naturalista, I’m always on the look out for things that will be beneficial to the hair and skin and also eager to share them with you.

 If you just stumbled upon my blog by accident today, then I say a very big welcome to you and I hope you stick with us.
-But first, permit me to redirect you to this post because I know you will find it useful: HOW TO GET CLEAR SKIN FAST USING TOMATOES, TEA TREE OIL AND JAMAICAN BLACK CASTOR OIL
+But first, permit me to redirect you to this post because I know you will find it useful: How to layer your skincare products.

-Okra is an edible vegetable and it used to make delicious okro soup in nigeria.
-It is good for the skin and hair but today, we will focus more on the benefits of okra for our 4c natural hair.
+Okra is an edible vegetable and it used to make delicious okro soup by Africans.
+It is also good for the skin and hair but today, we will focus more on the benefits of okra for our 4c natural hair.

 Okra can be used as a leave-in-conditioner and I promise you that you will fall in love with the slip which is what we always look out for when we purchase our leave-in-conditioners.
 Personally, I prefer okra to all the leave-in-conditioners in the market because of its many benefits.
 Okra is cheap and the leave-in-conditioner is very easy to prepare.